sherlock-project/sherlock/README.md

 ```

 Note that we do currently have 100% test coverage.
 Unfortunately, some of
-the sites that Sherlock checks are not always reliable, so it is not uncommon
+the sites that Sherlock checks are not always reliable, so it is common
 to get response errors.

 ## Stargazers over time